design · 31 Aug 2022

 4. Growing your sketches into wireframes

 After paper sketches, you can start creating detailed wireframes for your app.
-A wireframe is a low-fidelity prototype of your product that consists of words, lines, boxes, and descriptions when needed.
+A wireframe is a low-fidelity prototype of your product that consists of words, lines, boxes, and descriptions.
 Though wireframes cannot visualize your product's final look and feel, they can lay the solid foundation for further app development.

 5. Building a prototype